protocolbuffers/protobuf/src/README.md

 **Note for zOS users**

-First export XLC and XLCPP and set them to IBM xlclang and xlcang++ respectively. set also BIN_DIR for you desire installtion path.
+First export XLC and XLCPP and set them to IBM xlclang and xlcang++ path respectively.
+Set also BIN_DIR for you desire installation path.

 Enter zosbuild directory and run `make`